ABbiodiversity/cure4insect/README.md

 str(get_species_table())
 ```

-Select one or more taxonomic group
+Select one or more taxonomic groups
 (mammals, birds, mites, mosses, lichens, vpalnst),
 and fiter for habitat and status: